 - Crawl Date Slider.
 Select a Crawl Date range within the last year, by clicking on a box to start, sliding over the date period, and clicking on an end box. - Filter by Data Network.
-Click once to select a network; click twice to exclude a network. - Filter by Data Leak. - Select From leaks to see only results from Data Leaks - Select Not from leaks to exclude results from Data Leaks - Filter by Groups.
-Click once to select a group; click twice to exclude a group.

-• Exclusion Options.
-Click to add the Hackishness filter (exclude results with 0% hackishness), or select Exclusion Search Blocks created by DarkOwl analysts, to reduce noise in result sets.
+Click once to select a network; click twice to exclude a network. - Filter by Data Leak.
+Click the box next to the option to see results from Data Leaks, or exclude results from Data Leaks. - Filter by Groups.
+Click once to select a group; click twice to exclude a group. - Exclusion Options.
+Click the box next to the desired option.
+You can add the Hackishness filter (exclude results with 0% hackishness), or select various Exclusion Search Blocks created by DarkOwl analysts, to reduce noise in result sets.